top of page

 “What question?”
 Yugi furrowed his brows.

 It was then, in the peak of war, when bodies lay lifeless on desolate ground, Yugi learned that many had feared one thing far more than a Titan.
-They feared death.

 “I’ll try.”
 Yugi’s throat felt parched as he pushed the words out.